with Francisco Alpízar, Róger Madrigal-Ballestero, and Subhrendu Pattanayak

 Keywords: dynamic pricing, energy, behavioral adjustments, developing country

-Revise and resubmit (2nd round) at Marine Resource Economics [Available upon request]
+Resubmitted to (2nd round) at Marine Resource Economics

 Using a spatially-explicit framework that reflects low/middle income country (LMIC) coastal characteristics, we explore how marine protected areas (MPAs) in aspatial policy settings achieve an ecological goal – avoided stock loss – and an economic goal – community income.
 The LMIC representation includes villagers allocating labor between fishing and onshore work, fishing site choice with distance costs, an open-access setting, and budget-constrained managers with incomplete enforcement of no-take MPAs.
 MPAs cannot resolve all of the marinescape’s open-access issues but create win-win opportunities for ecological and economic goals at lower levels of enforcement and tradeoffs at higher levels of enforcement.
 Aspatial policies – taxes, license restrictions, gear restrictions, and livelihood programs – have a spatial impact and improve the MPA’s ability to generate ecological gains, while licenses and livelihood policies mitigate MPA-induced income burdens.
 We find further insights for conservation-development policy in coastal settings by applying this framework to stylized examples in Costa Rica and Tanzania.